AlimMak/TestGenerationStuff/README.md

 - Non-root container user and a read-only source mount
 - Coverage-guided repair that targets specific uncovered branches, not just lines
-- Distinguish "the test is wrong" from "the source has a bug" and surface both
 - Multi-file / whole-repo mode
 - Cost estimation from token counts
 - A GitHub Action that runs the loop on new PRs